Money Management

 What is net worth and how is it defined?

 Net worth is the total value of all assets a person or business owns, minus the total amount of all liabilities owed.
 In simple terms: Net Worth = Assets − Liabilities.
-It is the most comprehensive single-number measure of financial health available for individuals, families, and corporations.
+It is the most single-number measure of financial health available for individuals, families, and corporations.

 How do you calculate personal net worth?